• Skip to primary navigation

 Most people have all-purpose or white flour in their pantry, making this the go-to corn flour replacement.
 Whole wheat is also a popular choice, especially because it contains much more nutrients than its white counterparts.

-Use both whole wheat flour and all-purpose flour in a 2:1 ratio, or twice as much as the amount of cornflour called for in a recipe.
+Use both whole wheat flour and all-purpose flour in a 2:1 ratio, or twice as much as the amount of corn flour called for in a recipe.

 5. Self-Rising Flour

 I love using self-rising flour (aka self-raising flour) in a pinch.
-It's just like your all-purpose flour with some baking powder and salt added in to make it ready-to-bake!
+It's just like your all-purpose flour with some baking powder and salt added in to make it ready to bake!

 To use self-rising flour as an alternative to cornflour, you'll need to double the amount of self-rising flour for thickening soups, sauces, pie fillings, etc. For breading fried foods, use self-rising flour in a 1:1 ratio.

 Note that the amount of salt is negligible in most recipes, but you may want to reduce the amount of salt called for in your recipe.
-Cook, then adjust seasoning to taste after the flavors have melded.
+Cook, then adjust the seasoning to taste after the flavors have melded.

 6. Tapioca Flour